Gilboa in Schoharie County, New York — The American Northeast (Mid-Atlantic)

 Regarding Gilboa Settlement.

 In 1926, The 120-foot high Gilboa Dam was completed on the Schoharie Creek, which is a tributary of the Mohawk River, forming the Schoharie Reservoir.
 The original settlement of Gilboa was razed and flooded as part of this project that supplied New York City with water.
 A new settlement was established north of the reservoir.

 The 120-foot high concrete and stone brick Gilboa Dam in Schoharie County completed in 1926 that was created to be one of 19 reservoirs that supplies New York City with water.
 The Gilboa Dam impounds waters of the Schoharie Creek creating the Schoharie Reservoir which consists of a single 6-mile basin, containing 17.6 billion gallons of water at full capacity, making it one of the smaller New York City reservoirs.

 Additional keywords.
 Schoharie Reservoir

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 4, 2010, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 1,034 times since then and 27 times this year.
+It was originally submitted on November 4, 2010, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 1,062 times since then and 21 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on November 4, 2010, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.